Best and Cheapest Home Companies in Kentucky (2026)

 Shop around.
 Comparing home insurance quotes can save you thousands of dollars per year.
 Different insurance companies charge different rates for the same coverage.
 Shopping around lets you find the cheapest rate for the coverage you need.

 Maintain your roof.
-Old or worn down roofs are more likely to be damaged, and could even let in water that damages your ceiling or walls.
-If you keep your roof in good condition, you'll lower your risk for needing to file a claim, which reduces your rates.
+Old or worn-down roofs are more likely to be damaged, and could even let in water that damages your ceiling or walls.
+If you keep your roof in good condition, you'll lower your risk of needing to file a claim, which reduces your rates.
 And if you replace your roof, you'll probably get a home insurance discount.

 Install a water sensor.
 A water sensor can alert you when water is somewhere in your home that it shouldn't be, like in your basement or bathrooms.
 Sensors can help you catch leaks, overflows and floods while you still have a chance to lessen the damage.
 Some insurance companies will give a discount for these sensors.